How to dispute information on your Equifax credit report

 • Release letters from lenders, collection agencies or satisfaction of judgment

-When filing a dispute, it is helpful to include the Equifax Unique Number provided on your Equifax credit report, if available.
+When filing a dispute, it’s helpful to include the Equifax Reference Number provided on your Equifax credit report, if available.

 What you need to know